INGATESTONE & District

-I’ve been reliably informed that in 1980 a rule was made that no team outside a 9 mile radius from the Centre of Ingatestone could join the league.
-I’ve found no evidence of this although I do remember this being mentioned at a Annual General Meeting prior to me joining the Governing Body in 1984, and it's talked about by the older members of the league, although some believe it's 8 miles.
+I have been reliably informed that in 1980 a rule was made that no team outside a 9 mile radius from the Centre of Ingatestone could join the league.
+I have found no evidence of this, although I do remember this being mentioned at an Annual General Meeting prior to me joining the Governing Body in 1984, and its talked about by the older members of the league, although some believe it's 8 miles.

 Return to Top

-The original format for league games was five games of Pairs, 301 best of 3 legs, double start double finish, this format was unchanged for 33 season's.
+The Original format was fours games of Pairs, 301 best of 3 legs, double start double finish...

-In 1981 a dramatic decision was made by the committee & new governing body, to change the format to 15 legs, five Pairs 401 best of 1 leg and ten Singles 301 best of 1 leg, straight start double finish.
+In 1981 the decision was made by the committee & new governing body, to change the format to 15 legs...
+5 Pairs 401 best of 1 leg and 10 Singles 301 best of 1 leg, straight start double finish...

-In 1993 came a change that reduced the number of players required per team for the first time.
-The format consisted of four Pairs 601 best of 1 leg & seven Singles 501 best of 1 leg, straight start double finish, this had an immediate effect with 3 new teams joining & the 2nd division was re-established.
+In 1993 came a change that reduced the number of players required per team to 8.
+The format consisted of four Pairs 601 best of 1 leg & seven Singles 501 best of 1 leg, straight start double finish, this had an immediate effect with 3 new teams joining & the 2nd division was re-established...

 Return to Top

-1958 - League became known as the "INGATESTONE & DISTRICT DART LEAGUE"
+1958 - League became officially known as the "INGATESTONE & DISTRICT DART LEAGUE"

 1959 - Dibble Shield introduced for the player with the seasons highest score

-1967 - Landlords Knockout Cup introduced - The Prince of Wales Challenge Cup
+1967 - Prince of Wales Challenge Cup - Landlords Knockout Cup introduced

 1977 - Hatcher Cup introduced for the teams that were knocked out of the Fargo Cup